Best hikes in West Virginia.

 Unique rock formation at Chimney Top in West Virginia.

 Another option to reach Chimney Top is via the Landis Trail, which connects to the North Fork Mountain Trail.
+This route covers 5 miles roundtrip with 1,700 feet of elevation gain, offering a similarly challenging climb.

 The trailhead for this route is conveniently located about 2 miles south of the North Fork Mountain Trailhead, just off Smoke Hole Road.